 Read our guide to learn more about what registered agent duties entail.
 If you come to the conclusion that a professional service is your best bet, we advise getting a registered agent in Arkansas through an online incorporation company like IncFile.
 They include a full year of registered agent services in their nonprofit formation package.

 Now it’s time to register your nonprofit with the state!
 After this step you’ll be an official Arkansas nonprofit organization.

 Registering your organization requires filing Articles of Incorporation with the Arkansas Secretary of State.
 This document will ask for:

 A designated officer will also have to fill out a contact information page attached at the end of the document.
 The information you provide there is where the organization’s annual reporting form will be sent!

-Arkansas’ Secretary of State allows you to file your Articles of Incorporation online or on paper.
-If you choose to file online, it’ll cost $45.00 and everything will be taken care of through their digital application.
-If you file on paper, you’ll send your completed application and a $50.00 check made payable to the Arkansas Secretary of State to the following address:
+Arkansas’ Secretary of State allows you to file your Articles of Incorporation online, which costs $45.00 and everything will be taken care of through their digital application.

 Now that you’ve legally formed your organization with the state, you’re eligible to apply for an EIN.
 An EIN, or Employer Identification Number, is like a professional social security number — it’s the federal government’s vehicle for tracking your organization’s financial activity.

 The majority of businesses are required to get an EIN, but they’re especially important for nonprofit organizations seeking federal tax exemption.